Ma5onic/expired-domains.ninja/README.md

 This [Crawler.Ninja](https://github.com/christophebe/crawler.ninja)  plugin aims to find expired domains by crawling web sites.

-Help & Forks welcomed ! or please wait ... work in progress !
+Help & Forks welcome ! or please wait ... work in progress !

 How to install
 --------------